haesleinhuepf/darth-d/README.md

 ### In Napari

-To generate images in Napari, click the `Tools > Generate > Image` menu
+To generate images in Napari, click the `Tools > Generate > Image` menu.
+You can for example enter the prompt "a professional comic with white background showing a cat having an idea. the idea is visualized using a light bulb.

 ![](https://github.com/haesleinhuepf/darth-d/raw/main/docs/images/napari_screenshot.png)